A common way of highlighting unexpected behaviors in Swift is by using assertions.

 When enabling Stream assertions, the default behavior of assertions still apply:

-- In playgrounds and -Onone builds (the default for Xcode’s Debug configuration): If the condition evaluates to false, stop program execution in a debuggable state after printing the message.
+- In playgrounds and -Onone builds (the default for Xcode’s Debug configuration): If the condition evaluates to false, stop program execution in a state ready for the debugger after printing the message.

 - In -O builds (the default for Xcode’s Release configuration), the condition is not evaluated, and there are no effects.